 In 1991, Sentient Systems shipped the first DynaVox-branded products, which were the first AAC devices to feature touch screens with dynamic displays.
 Two years later, the company introduced word and grammar prediction, allowing faster message composition.
 While this touch-controlled technology would become DynaVox’s signature product, its devices could also be accessed through switches, audio and visual scanning, and other methods.
 After a 1998 merger with Sunrise Medical, Sentient Systems became DynaVox Systems Inc.

 By 2000, the traditional consumer for AAC technology had evolved from school-age children with congenital physical conditions to include adult survivors of head injuries, strokes, and other accidents that left them without functional speech.
 Around this time, DynaVox led a lobbying effort resulting in Medicare coverage for AAC devices, a milestone that would prove beneficial to thousands of people.
-In 2004, DynaVox acquired Mayer-Johnson, creator of Boardmaker special education software and the proprietary PCS symbols found on Tobii Dynavox devices today.

 Throughout the 2000’s, DynaVox continued to set new industry standards for portable AAC devices.
 The company also began experimenting with eye tracking technology and in 2008 launched the EyeMax, a device that individuals could access through their eye movements.